tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 You write widgets with all 4 of those and here's what you'll get.

-You'll have widgets that are customizable with options, that do their job as their supposed to and that provide ways for other pieces of an application to hook into and modify the widget's behavior.
+You'll have components that are customizable with options, that do their job as their supposed to and that provide ways for other pieces of an application to hook into and modify the widget's behavior.